 Overages

 You won’t accrue any overage charges with Viasat.
-Instead, if you go over the data in your plan, Viasat deprioritizes your data and your speeds will be “extremely slow.”
+Instead, if you exceed the data in your plan, Viasat deprioritizes your data, and your speeds will be “extremely slow.”

-Here’s what that means for you: Whenever you click something online, it sends a request to a server on your provider’s network.
+Here’s what that means: Whenever you click something online, it sends a request to a server on your provider’s network.
 After your data is deprioritized, all your requests have to wait in line behind the requests of everyone on the Viasat network who hasn’t hit their data caps yet.
-This will continue until the next billing cycle.
+Your speed won't return until the next billing cycle.

 “Unlimited data plans come with a set usage threshold.
 When you reach your usage threshold, you can still use the internet, but you may experience slower speeds during network congestion; typically the early morning or early evening hours, when our network sees the most traffic from people who are home using the internet.”